russell/fairy-slipper-migration/api_doc/orchestration/v1-tags.rst

 .. swagger:tag:: general-info
    :synopsis: General API information

-   Authenticated calls that target a known URI but that use an HTTP method that the implementation does not support return a ``405Method Not Allowed`` error code.
-In addition, the HTTP ``OPTIONS`` method is supported for each known URI.
-In both cases, the ``Allow`` response header indicates the HTTP methods that are supported for the resource.
+   Authenticated calls that target a known URI but that use anHTTP method that the implementation does not support return a ``405Method Not Allowed``error code.
+In addition, the HTTP ``OPTIONS``method is supported for each known URI.
+Inboth cases, the ``Allow``response header indicates theHTTP methods that are supported for the resource.

 .. swagger:tag:: heat-versions